QuantumKitHub/MatrixAlgebraKit.jl/docs/src/user_interface/decompositions.md

 schur_vals
 ```

-The LAPACK-based implementation for dense arrays is provided by the following algorithms:
+The following algorithms are available for the Schur decomposition:

 ```@autodocs; canonical=false
 Modules = [MatrixAlgebraKit]